tonyalaribe/quickstatic/README.md

 ## Installation

-QuickStatic can only be installed using the command below.
-If you don't have Rust Caro installed already, you can learn how to do so using the [Cargo Installation Guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+QuickStatic can only be installed using the command below (If you don't have Rust Caro installed already, you should read the [Cargo Installation Guide](https://doc.rust-lang.org/cargo/getting-started/installation.html)).

 ```
 cargo install quickstatic